Dhh

-Dhh is a 2017 Indian Gujarati children's film directed by Manish Saini.
+Dhh (Gujarati: ઢ) is a 2017 Indian Gujarati children's film directed by Manish Saini.
 The film won National Film Award for Best Feature Film in Gujarati at the 65th National Film Awards.

 Plot

 Gungun, Bajrang and Vakil are weak in studies.
 They skip school and go to nearby town to see the show of their favorite magician Surya Samrat when they learn that he is performing there.
 With annual examinations very near, they write to magician to help because they believe that only he can help them with magic trick to increase their results.
 To their surprise, they receive reply and gifts.
 The magician tells them to teach all things they need to study to a small doll which in turn will help them with that education in examinations.
 The boys teach the doll in turns and eventually their results improve.